ishaan-ambashta/terraform-aws-ha-ec2-alb/README.md

 | target_group_arn | ARN of the target group |
 | route53_name | Name of the record created |

+## Future proposed changes

+- Add capability to setup without ALB & then health check would be EC2 instance

 ## Related Projects

 Check out these related projects.